eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Minimum 1 year of Re-architecting and rationalizing traditional data warehouses with Hadoop, Spark or NoSQL technologies on premise or transition to AWS, Google clouds.
 	- Experience implementing data preparation technologies such as Paxata, Trifacta, Tamr for enabling self-service solutions.
 	- Minimum 1 year of building Business Data Catalogs or Data Marketplaces on top of a Hybrid data platform containing Big Data technologies (e.g  Alation, Informatica or custom portals).
-+ You’re familiar with business intelligence reporting platforms like OBIEE, Tableau, MicroStrategy, and Business Objects
++ You're familiar with business intelligence reporting platforms like OBIEE, Tableau, MicroStrategy, and Business Objects
 + skill set:
 	- You know how to work with data engineering technologies like Spark, no SQL DB or Lambda
 	- You know everything there is to know about Robotic Process Automation